-Further, a portion of executive compensation is deferred compensation, specifically stock options or share grants, which vest over time.
+Further, a portion of executive compensation is deferred compensation, specifically stock options, share grants, and Restricted Share Units, which vest over time.
 Inattention to risk affects future performance, ultimately affecting these compensation elements negatively based on future earnings/risk and therefore share performance.
 The effective management of risk factors comprehensively into Linamar's compensation formula and so, managing risk forms an integral part of what motivates an executive's overall performance.